Dependent Personality Disorder Counseling in Sterling, VA

 Buster displays all the classic symptoms of dependent personality disorder—the low self-esteem, the need to please an authority figure, the inability to rely upon himself, the inability to maintain relationships outside of his family.
 The show used comedy to bring awareness to this serious disorder.
 People who have been diagnosed with dependent personality disorder face significant life challenges, especially as they move from adolescents into adulthood.
 Setting up their own distinct life, separate from an authority figure in their lives poses significant emotional and psychological difficulties.

 If you have or think you may have dependent personality disorder, know that effective treatment is available.
 Several therapeutic methods as well as medications have proven effective for treating dependent personality disorder, and Thriveworks Sterling offers these treatments.
-Our therapists and counselors work with each client, formulating an individualized treatment plan for dependent personality disorder.
+Our therapists, counselors, and psychologists work with each client, formulating an individualized treatment plan for dependent personality disorder.

 What Is Dependent Personality Disorder?